 Following our washing instructions will help make sure that your garment has a long, well-led life.
-If you’d like a guide for specific product care instructions, visit the individual product page on our website or download our Smart Care Sheet here.
+If you’d like a guide for specific product care instructions, just click on the 'Garment Care' section on the individual product pages.

 Washing and drying a load every two days creates around 440kg of CO2 each year.
 Overwashing also sends your garment to its grave faster, so go easy on the laundry loads and be good to the earth.